The bondi diggers – an employee roster, 1969

 Though inexplicably there were the nights when he brought out trays of food for the bar staff.
 Oysters and prawns, pastries –

-Archie minded the door, and the pool.
+Archie minded the door and indoor swimming pool.
 Avuncular he was, and the tides of life had streamed passed him many times.
 Plus nobody got into the best indoor pool and steam room on the beach unless Archie loved you.
 This love was good to cultivate during summer.
 Archie also controlled the lift that rose from the pool floor to the members bar, the bar with a big window looking over the beach.

 Archie had a golden nod.